VanesaM18/Splitty/docs/minutes/week7.md

     - Nathan - edit/delete/sync expenses - delete has some more things to be fixed.
     - Ruben, Vanesa - A lot of tests were added - UI ones including
     - Matei - long polling - sometimes connection doesn't get closed, but still works.
-    - Noah - Open debts - almost finished, deletion remains.
+    - Noah, Matei - Open debts - almost finished, deletion remains.
     - Vanesa - Basic tags are added.
   - Product pitch (draft)
     - What makes our application unique? - Still needs to be discussed.